District council (India): Composition

-The chief executive officer, who is an IAS officer or senior state service officer, heads the administrative setup of the Zila Parishad.
+The chief executive officer, who is an IAS officer or state civil service officer, heads the administrative setup of the Zila Parishad.
 He/ She supervises the divisions of the parishad and is assisted by deputy CEOs and other officials at district- and block-level officers.
+The deputy chief executive officer from General Administration department at district level is ex-officio secretary of Zila Parishad.